AGE LIMIT: 12 Years

 - One roll-on suitcase or duffle/backpack: This will serve as your main piece of luggage during your tour.
 If you are planning to carry this bag on your flight(s), the total dimensions should meet standard carry-on size of 45 inches or less (22 x 14 x 9 in.).
-During your tour in Cuba, we will transport this bag for you between hotels each day, and you will have access to it each evening when we check into our accommodations. *Also, depending on your shopping plans, you may consider packing an extra soft-sided compressible duffle inside your main luggage – to use for anticipated souvenir purchases in Cuba or extra space on your return flight.
+During your tour in Cuba, we will transport this bag for you between hotels each day, and you will have access to it each evening when we check into our accommodations. *Also, depending on your shopping plans, you may consider packing an extra small duffle inside your main luggage – to use for anticipated souvenir purchases in Cuba for extra space on your return flight.

 - Copy of your air tickets with ticket numbers, placed elsewhere in your luggage.